AnjaAsceric/ttc-delay-analysis/README.md

 # TTC Delay Analysis

-This project analyzes delay patterns within the Toronto Transit Commission (TTC) subway system.
+This project analyses delay patterns within the Toronto Transit Commission (TTC) subway system.

 The analysis focuses on identifying relationships between delays and factors such as:
 - station location